-We assess the point resolution of the UH readout planes with the Po-210 data described in Section~\ref{3Drecon} by following a methodology analogous to that outlined in Ref.~\cite{Vahsen:2014fba}.
+We assess the spatial resolution of the UH readout planes with the Po-210 data described in Section~\ref{3Drecon} by following a methodology analogous to that outlined in Ref.~\cite{Vahsen:2014fba}.
 Because the VMM channels are operating in a self-triggering mode, there is an ambiguity in the absolute $z$ position for individual hits.
 We circumvent this by selecting, both in simulation and experiment, tracks that traverse the entire drift length and are within an angle $15^\circ < \theta < 30^\circ$ from vertical.
 The absolute $z$ position of hits is then obtained by identifying the reconstructed event's lowest 3D vertex as $z=0$.
-The principle axis of each alpha track is obtained using SVD and the mismeasurement for each reconstructed vertex is quantified as the sign $1D$ distance, in $x$ and $y$, from the vertex to the principle axis.
-The $x$ and $y$ mismeasurements of all vertices in all tracks, are binned with respect to the absolute $z$ position of their vertex.
-For each bin in absolute $z$, the mismeasurements in $x$ and $y$ are fitted to a Gaussian distribution to determine $\sigma_{\Delta x}$ and $\sigma_{\Delta y}$, respectively.
+Only reconstructions with over five vertices are considered for this analysis.
+The principle axis of each alpha track is obtained using SVD and the measurement error for each reconstructed vertex is quantified as the sign $1D$ distance, in $x$ and $y$, from the vertex to the principle axis.
+The $x$ and $y$ measurement errors of all vertices in all tracks, are binned with respect to the absolute $z$ position of their vertex.
+For each bin in absolute $z$, the measurement errors in $x$ and $y$ are fitted to a Gaussian distribution to determine $\sigma_{\Delta x}$ and $\sigma_{\Delta y}$, respectively.
 To distinguish between simulated and experimental results, we append a superscript (either sim. or exp.) to $\sigma_{\Delta x}$ and $\sigma_{\Delta y}$.
 Figure~\ref{VMM_PT} illustrates $\sigma_{\Delta x}$ and $\sigma_{\Delta y}$ versus absolute $z$ for both simulation and experiment.

-The simulated and measured point resolutions agree fairly well.
-It is, however, instructive to also compare these against a naive, analytical prediction of the point resolution, illustrated by the dashed black line in Figure~\ref{VMM_PT}, and given by
+The simulated and measured spatial resolutions agree fairly well.
+It is, however, instructive to also compare these against a naive, analytical prediction of the spatial resolution, illustrated by the dashed black line in Figure~\ref{VMM_PT}, and given by